Chia-Network/chialisp-web/docs/clvm/lang_reference.md

 ## Quoting

 In most programming languages, evaluating a literal returns the value itself.
-In CLVM, the meaning of an atom at evaluation time (at any position of the list except the first), is a reference to a value in the argument tree. xxx
+In CLVM, the meaning of an atom at evaluation time (at any position of the list except the first), is a reference to a value in the argument tree.

 Therefore, when you intend to write: